-#23
+#21

 COMPLETE

 Collector: Web Link 1 (Web Link)

-Started: Friday, January 26, 2024 6:31:02 PM Last Modified: Friday, January 26, 2024 6:38:03 PM
+Started: Saturday, December 14, 2024 6:27:50 PM

+Last Modified: Saturday, December 14, 2024 6:35:51 PM

+Time Spent: 00:08:01

-Time Spent: 00:07:00 IP Address: 72.220.162.179
+IP Address: 72.220.162.179

 Page 1: Full-Time Faculty Position Form

 Q1

 Please enter the following:

-Department History, Humanities & Philosophy Position Title History Instructor Q2 No, the position has not yet been funded If this position has already been funded, do your want to continue with the current request?
-Page 2 Q3 1.
-Describe why this position is essential to your program and/or service area.
-How has the lack of this position impacted your program and/or service area?
-What will be the impact to the program and/or service area if this position is not filled?
-(Rubric Criterion 1, 3)(300 words or less) This position is essential as History is a large discipline and the majority of courses are taught by part-time faculty members.
+Department Position Title History, Humanities, & Philosophy History Instructor, Public & Oral History (Updated) Q2 1a.
+Did you request a position last year (2023-2024)?
+Yes Q3 1b.
+If yes, and that position was funded, do you want this position ranked as well?
+Respondent skipped this question Q4 1c.
+Is there dedicated funding for the position that is not unrestricted general fund (i.e. categorical/special funded programs) No Page 2 2.
+Why is this position essential to your program and college?Please discuss the potential impact of this position on the department, college, district and/or region (Rubric Criterion 1, 3).(300 words or less) This position is essential as History is a large discipline and the majority of courses are taught by part-time faculty members.
 There are two full-time faculty members, however only one has been teaching a full load of courses for the past 4+ years.
-The other full-time faculty member was teaching a partial course load due to reassigned time positions, and did not teach at all for 3 years as they were fully reassigned; they began teaching one class in Fall 2023.
+The other full-time faculty member was teaching a partial course load due to reassigned time positions, and did not teach at all for 3 years as they were fully reassigned; they began teaching one class per semester in Fall 2023.
 History success rates were higher overall when both full-time faculty were able to teach a full load of courses.
-Another equity-minded, full-time faculty member is needed to improve retention and success rates, close equity gaps, generate interest in History, launch the Oral History Archive Project, assist in revising SLOs and PLOs, modify and develop courses, create certificates, and develop OER materials and secure additional funding so we can increase the number of ZTC and LTC courses we offer.
+Another equity-minded, full-time faculty member is needed to improve retention and success rates, close equity gaps, generate interest in History, launch the Oral History Archive Project, assist in revising SLOs and PLOs, modify and develop courses, create certificates, and develop OER materials with the OER grant monies awarded to the history department so we can increase the number of ZTC and LTC courses we offer.
 More information is included in the history annual update.
 The department provides support to Kumeyaay Studies; two history courses and three humanities courses are part of the Kumeyaay Studies AA degree.
 We also provide the majority (14 of 16) of courses that meet the CSU American Institutions graduation requirement and a significant number of courses that meet the local Cultural Diversity Graduation requirement.
 The department cannot close equity gaps, develop more ZTC resources, launch the Oral History Archive project, and improve success rates without another full-time faculty member to help lead this work.
-2. What are the racial and gender demographics of the faculty within your program?
-What steps will your program take to ensure this position will promote faculty diversity to reflect the students the college serves, for example: (Rubric Criterion 1)- Participating in professional development related to equity and diversity in hiring- Participating in professional development related to equal employment opportunity (EEO)- Completing EEO Representative Training-Employing strategies to recruit diverse applicants(300 words or less) The racial and gender demographics of the faculty currently teaching in History are as follows: Gender:

-4 women and 9 men Race:
+Q6 3.
+What are the racial and gender demographics of the faculty within your program?
+Outline your steps to ensure a recruitment of diverse candidates that reflect the mission, vision and values of the college.
+These steps could include: professional associations dedicated to the promotion of diversity in your content area (Rubric Criterion 1).(300 words or less) The racial and gender demographics of the faculty currently teaching in History are as follows: Gender: 4 women and 9 men Race: